Tech-at-DU/d3-tutorial/17-Maps/readme.md

 Style the SVG element.
 Place it in the center of the page.
 You'll need to use CSS styles for this.

-Give the SVG elemment a border.
+Give the SVG element a border.

 **Challenge:**